madleech/Button/README.md

 ** when a button is pressed
 ** when a button is released
-** or when a button changes (i.e. pressing or releasing)
+** or when a button changes (i.e. pressing or releasing) ** repeated press (i.e. when the button is kept pressed for a long time, like on a computer keyboard) ** long press

 Requirements
 ------------